Category Archives: Bird Anatomy

 • Brown.
 Normally black feathers are brown and sensitive to light so they bleach out in the sun.
 This mutation is only expressed in females.

 • Dilution.
-Black feathers are silvery gray.
-Therefore the bird looks pale.
+Black feathers that are silvery gray, rather than true black, make the bird look pale.

-• Ino is like albino but not as severe.
+• “Ino” is a condition like albino but not as severe.
 The bird does not have pink eyes and thus lives longer than a true albino.

 Even so, we can’t know why each bird is white without a lot of study.